iCliniq Logo

 Treatment plan

-Use Tacrolimus 0.03 % apply twice daily for three weeks.
+Use Tacrolimus 0.03 % and apply twice daily for three weeks.
 Use Emollients like Alovera daily.
 Avoid harsh soaps.

 Preventive measures